Eureka Mighty Mite Vacuum Review

 Canister

 The Eureka Mighty Mite 3670M has mediocre build quality.
-It's completely made of plastic, making it look a little cheap, but most of it is fairly sturdy.
+It's completely made of plastic, which gives it a somewhat cheap appearance, but most of it is fairly sturdy.
 However, while it's easy to assemble all of its parts, the wand could fall apart if not properly clipped together.

 In The Box